junxit/us-congress-bills-114/metadata.md

 - 2015-07-30 — Committee on Finance.
 Reported by Senator Hatch with an amendment in the nature of a substitute.
 With written report No. 114-108.
 - 2015-07-30 — Committee on Finance.
 Reported by Senator Hatch with an amendment in the nature of a substitute.
 With written report No. 114-108.
 - 2015-07-30 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 187.
+- 2015-08-05 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6425; text as passed Senate: CR S6425)
+- 2015-08-05 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S6425; text as passed Senate: CR S6425)